PolyConf: Unlocking Polymer Conformation Generation through Hierarchical Generative Models: Abstract

 \section{Abstract}

 Polymer conformation generation is a critical task that enables atomic-level studies of diverse polymer materials.
-While significant advances have been made in designing various conformation generation methods for small molecules and proteins, these methods struggle to generate polymer conformations due to polymers' unique structural characteristics.
-The scarcity of polymer conformation datasets further limits progress, making this promising area largely unexplored.
-In this work, we propose PolyConf, a pioneering tailored polymer conformation generation method that leverages hierarchical generative models to unlock new possibilities for this task.
-Specifically, we decompose the polymer conformation into a series of local conformations (i.e., the conformations of its repeating units), generating these local conformations through an autoregressive model.
-We then generate corresponding orientation transformations via a diffusion model to assemble these local conformations into the complete polymer conformation.
+While significant advances have been made in designing conformation generation methods for small molecules and proteins, these methods struggle to generate polymer conformations due to their unique structural characteristics.
+Meanwhile, the scarcity of polymer conformation datasets further limits the progress, making this important area largely unexplored.
+In this work, we propose PolyConf, a pioneering tailored polymer conformation generation method that leverages hierarchical generative models to unlock new possibilities.
+Specifically, we decompose the polymer conformation into a series of local conformations (i.e., the conformations of its repeating units), generating these local conformations through an autoregressive model, and then generating their orientation transformations via a diffusion model to assemble them into the complete polymer conformation.
 Moreover, we develop the first benchmark with a high-quality polymer conformation dataset derived from molecular dynamics simulations to boost related research in this area.
-The comprehensive evaluation demonstrates that PolyConf consistently generates high-quality polymer conformations, facilitating advancements in polymer modeling and simulation.
-The whole work will be available at \url{https://github.com/FanmengWang/PolyConf}.
+The comprehensive evaluation demonstrates that PolyConf consistently outperforms existing conformation generation methods, thus facilitating advancements in polymer modeling and simulation.
+The whole work is available at \url{https://polyconf-icml25.github.io}.